patty-olanterns/mining_process_data/README.md

   The following chart is a breakdown of the LSTM Model and the training losses (MAE - Mean Absolute Error) for training and validation data.

-  The model runs 100 times (epochs) and the lowest loss number is where the model is fitted and performing at its best!
+  The model runs 100 times (epochs) and the lowest loss number is the epoch where the model is fitted and performing at its best!

  <p style="text-align:center;">
     <img width="400" alt="Training_History_Losses_Graph" src="https://github.com/patty-olanterns/mining_process_data/blob/main/TrainingHistoryLossesGraph.png?raw=true">

  # SilicaInConcentrateActualVSForecastRandomForest

  <p style="text-align:center;">